miladrahimi/laravel-jwt-auth/README.md

 }
 ```

-The `registerPostHook` takes a closure with on argument for authenticated user.
+The `registerPostHook` takes a closure with one argument to get authenticated user.

-You may inject following code to the `render` method in `Laravel/app/Exceptions/Handler.php`:
+You may put following snippet to the `render` method in `Laravel/app/Exceptions/Handler.php`:

 ```
 public function render($request, Exception $exception)